Last Updated on

 Let’s start right from the beginning.
 Why would you want to scout for the best Grammarly alternatives around?

 Well.
 Professionals.
 Editors.
 Copywriters.
 Bloggers.
 Students.
 Journalists.
 Job seekers.
 What do they all have in common?

-But even the best writers misspell and leave a couple of slimy grammar mistakes in their texts.
+But even the best writers misspell and leave a couple of slimy grammatical mistakes in their texts.

-Yet, bad grammar and obvious writing mistakes can easily take away from your clarity, tarnish your credibility, and make it painful for readers to follow you.
+Yet, grammatical mistakes and obvious writing mistakes can easily take away from your clarity, tarnish your credibility, and make it painful for readers to follow you.